basnijholt/interview/coding-prep.md

 ### JavaScript

 * asynchronous operations – js is single-threaded but async by nature, so understanding callbacks, promises, and `async/await` is important for performance.
-* prototype-based inheritance – js handles inheritance differently than class￾based languages. get familiar with prototypes and how inheritance is managed.
+* prototype-based inheritance – js handles inheritance differently than class-based languages. get familiar with prototypes and how inheritance is managed.
 * collections + iteration – js has strong support for objects and arrays, but be mindful of performance with large data sets. methods like `.map()` , `.filter()` , and `.reduce()` are powerful.

 Candidate Prep Guide - Coding 5